 If the ant infestation is great and the survival of the garden is in danger, killing ants may be necessary.
 Be advised that pest ants will be killed, but so will beneficial insects that get in the way.
 As well, nearby plants may be injured or killed.
 Use pesticides with caution and care.

-• Diatomaceous earth is an ant repellant and killer.
+• Diatomaceous earth is an ant-repellant and killer.
 Diatomaceous earth is crushed sea life fossils.
 Shards of diatomaceous earth–many of which are nearly microscopic–will cut into soft-bellied insects such as ants, slugs, and cockroaches.
 The cuts cause these insects to dehydrate and die.
 Place diatomaceous earth along ant trails and around ant nest entrances.

 • Boiling water will scald and kill ants.
 Pour boiling water directly into the entrance to the ant nest.
 Ant nests can be deep and they are constructed to protect the queen from rain or flooding, so several applications of boiling water may be necessary.
 Pour 3 gallons of boiling water into the nest each day for several days in a row.
 Monitor the activity around the nest each day to determine if this has been effective.
 The best time to treat ant nests with boiling water is mid-morning when ants are most active.
 You must kill the queen to eradicate the nest.
 Be advised that boiling water will harm and can kill beneficial insects and nearby plants as well.

-• Boric acid is a natural occurring compound used as an insect repellant and pesticide.
+• Boric acid is a naturally occurring compound used as an insect repellant and pesticide.
 Boric acid–from boron–is poisonous if ingested in large quantities; it is a stomach poison.
 Be advised that boric acid can harm and kill animals as well as insects if ingested (the amount of harm depends upon the amount ingested and the size of the insect or animal): keep boric acid out of the reach of children and pets: use bait stations that children and pets can not enter.
 Wash your hands and gloves after working with boric acid.

 Make boric acid ant bait by dissolving 1 teaspoon (5 mL) of powdered boric acid and 10 teaspoons (50 mL) sugar into 2 cups (500 mL) of water.
 Soak cotton balls with this mixture and place them in a bait station near the ant nest or along the ant trail.
 Worker ants will take eat the bait and carry it back to the nest and queen as food.
-A bait station should be pet and child proof: place the cotton balls in a jar with a screw top, wrap adhesive tape around the lid locking it, then pierce the jar top several times so that ants can enter and feed.
+A bait station should be pet and child-proof: place the cotton balls in a jar with a screw top, wrap adhesive tape around the lid lock it, then pierce the jar top several times so that ants can enter and feed.

 Boric acid works through dehydration–in the ant’s stomach.
 Ants can not build up immunity to boric acid.